Supporting Siblings

 Many of those surveyed, including 79% of siblings aged 9-12, expressed fear that their sibling may pass away

-The Siblings Voices Study was created to measure the emotional impact of growing up with a sibling with certain types of epilepsy like LGS.
+The Siblings' Voices Study was created to measure the emotional impact of growing up with a sibling with certain types of epilepsy like LGS.

 Keep Siblings in the Loop

 The experience of having a sibling with LGS can be difficult at times.
-As a parent, it’s important to talk about it together and find ways to help them to understand and cope with the situation.
+As a parent, it’s important to talk with your children together and find ways to help them to understand and cope with the situation.
 Open communication is one way to make sure everyone feels supported.
 It’s helpful to recognize the effect that growing up with a sibling with LGS may have on them.
 Those who are kept aware of what is happening with their loved one with LGS have been shown to be more aware of their feelings and happier.

 Up to 76% of siblings who understood the basics of epilepsy or who had helped during a seizure reported being in better moods.